Wilhelm Karl Ritter von Haidinger: Moral standards

 Ritter von Hauer (1871), in his necrology of Wilhelm Haidinger, recalled with great pride how open-minded Haidinger had been.
-The very thought of censoring any scientific publication would have been alien to Wilhelm Haidinger.
+The very thought of censoring any scientific publication would have been alien to him.
 In this regard, it must be remembered how Wilhelm Haidinger had allowed Adolph von Morlot to publish his accounts on the laboratory syntheses of dolomite first and foremost in Haidinger's own Berichte über die Mittheilungen von Freunden der Naturwissenschaften in Wien (at the same time Morlot's paper on the synthesis of dolomite appeared in four other well-known journals.)

-As part of his mineralogical research Haidinger studied the optical behaviour of minerals, which led to his discovery of the phenomenon of pleochroïsm.
+As part of his mineralogical research, Haidinger studied the optical behaviour of minerals, which led to his discovery of the phenomenon of pleochroïsm.

-A major step in Haidinger's career took place in 1849: the founding of the "Kaiserlich-Königliche geologische Reichs-Anstalt" on 15 November 1849 in Vienna.
-Wilhelm Haidinger became its first director.
-The "k. k.
-Hofkammer im Münz- und Bergwesen" now became part of this newly founded geological office of Imperial Austria-Hungary.
-A detailed account of all events in relation with this major re-organization was published by Haidinger in 1864.
+A major step in Haidinger's career took place in 1849 - the founding of the Kaiserlich-Königliche geologische Reichs-Anstalt on 15 November 1849 in Vienna.
+Haidinger became its first director.
+The k. k.
+Hofkammer im Münz- und Bergwesen now became part of this newly founded geological office of Imperial Austria-Hungary.
+A detailed account of all events in relation with this major reorganization was published by Haidinger in 1864.
 Details of Haidinger's years as director of the Austrian geological survey were published by Haidinger's successor Franz Ritter von Hauer.

-There can be little or no doubt as to the scientific status that Wilhelm Haidinger achieved during the years 1850 to 1866: the "Kaiserlich-Königliche Geologische Reichsanstalt" became the epicentre of geological research of its time.
-Haidinger's unselfish attitude is best reflected in his motto: "Förderung der Wissenschaft, nicht Monopolisirung der Arbeit" (Advancement of science, not monopolisation of research).
+Little or no doubt can remain as to the scientific status that Wilhelm Haidinger achieved from 1850 to 1866: the Kaiserlich-Königliche Geologische Reichsanstalt became the epicentre of geological research of its time.
+Haidinger's unselfish attitude is best reflected in his motto: Förderung der Wissenschaft, nicht Monopolisirung der Arbeit (Advancement of science, not monopolisation of research).